What Matters in Language Conditioned Robotic Imitation Learning over Unstructured Data: Experiments

 \textit{Latent Plan Encoding}: In our CVAE framework the latent plan represents valid ways of connecting the actual state and the goal state and thus, frees up the policy to use the entirety of its capacity for learning uni-modal behavior.
 As language is inherently discrete and discrete representations are a natural fit for complex reasoning and planning, we represent latent plans as a vector of multiple categorical latent variables and and optimize them using straight-through gradients~\cite{bengio2013estimating}.
-We observe that the performance for 5-chain evaluation drops from 27.5\% to 23.6\% when we train our model with a diagonal Gaussian distribution as in MCIL.
+We observe that the performance for 5-chain evaluation drops from 28.3\% to 23.6\% when we train our model with a diagonal Gaussian distribution as in MCIL.
 While it is difficult to judge why categorical latents work better than continuous latent variables, we hypothesize that categorical latents could be a better inductive bias for non-smooth aspects of the CALVIN benchmark, such as when a block is hidden behind the sliding door.
 Besides, the sparsity level enforced by a categorical distribution could be beneficial for generalization.
+Additionally, we compare against a goal-conditioned Behavior Cloning (GCBC) baseline~\cite{lynch2020learning} which does not condition the policy on a latent plan, and observe that it performs worse than MCIL with relative actions, highlighting the importance of modeling latent behaviors in free-form imitation datasets.
 We also observe that balancing the KL loss is beneficial in the CVAE training.
 By scaling up the prior cross entropy relative to the posterior entropy, the agent is encouraged to minimize the KL loss by improving its prior toward the more informed posterior, as opposed to reducing the KL by increasing the posterior entropy.
 We visualize a t-SNE plot of our learned discrete latent space in Figure~\ref{fig:tsne} and that see that even for unseen language instructions it appears to organize the latent space functionally.
 Additionally, we report degraded performance for an over-regularized model which learns to ignore the latent plans, in which we weight the KL divergence with $\beta=0.1$.
 Finally, we evaluate replacing the transformer encoder in the posterior with a GRU bidirectional recurrent network of the same hidden dimension of 2048, similar to MCIL.
 The results suggest that besides an improved performance, the multimodal transformer encoder is significantly more efficient both memory and model size wise (5.9 M vs 106 M parameters for the posterior network) and overall training wall clock time.
 For comparison, with the transformer encoder, our full approach contains 47.1 M trainable parameters.